LoiseauB/Morpion_TicTacToe_D19/README.md

 * You do the same but on diagonal (2 possibilities)

 Drawn :
-* If the two players are on the same level and it's not possible to align 3 identical symbols on the board.
+* If the two players are on the same level, it's not possible to align 3 identical symbols on the board and the board is full.

 ### Ready to play ?
 Something to get into the mood [here](https://www.youtube.com/watch?v=BdLSJAAF-kc)